MuhammadUmarMalik/ClickSmart/README.md

 ## 📞 Support

-For support, email support@clicksmart.com or create an issue in the repository.
+For support, email umarmalik.cs711@gmail.com or create an issue in the repository.

 ---

-Built with ❤️ by the ClickSmart team
+Built with ❤️ by the Muhammad Umar Malik